saitamasahil/skyscraper/docs/PLATFORMS.md

 ### Migrating `platforms.json` and `screenscraper.json`

-!!! info

 This section is only applicable if you update from Skyscraper 3.7.7-2.

 !!! tip